 As part of our philanthropic efforts, our employees selected The National Disaster Search Dog Foundation (SDF) as our top non-profit organization.
 We selected SDF because of our love of dogs and because the organization's mission to train search and rescue dogs aligns with our homeland security focus.
 Learn more about our community involvement efforts.

-Arc Aspicio has sponsored six search dog teams, including:
+Arc Aspicio has sponsored eight search dog teams, including:

 Charlie and Chris Johnson

 Golden Retriever Charlie and his partner, Chris, join the Arc Aspicio family as our most recent search dog team.
 Charlie graduated from SDF’s training program in May 2016 and has since partnered with Chris as members of the New York Task Force 2 based in Albany.